 DO NOT use lava rock, actual river rock, or fire glass, as this type of media is too dense can possibly explode!

 Why do I need to install my burner with the holes pointed downward when using a fire pit log set?

 Installing the burner with the holes pointed downward allows for better flame dispersion and avoids any damage from rainwater.
 It will also preserve the look of your fire pit log set - a direct flame will discolor the logs over time.
-Additionally, disregarding manufacturer's recommendations can cause stress cracks in the product and will void the warranty.
+Additionally, disregarding the manufacturer's recommendations can cause stress cracks in the product and will void the warranty.

 Lava rocks for fire pits are a great option to help enhance the ignition efficiency of your gas burning outdoor feature.
-Not only do they exude a rustic and natural look, they also provide a layer of protection between the burner and the flame.
+Not only do they exude a rustic and natural look, but they also provide a layer of protection between the burner and the flame.
 Because lava rock is lightweight and porous, it allows natural gas or heavier propane to flow through and around each piece.
-The gas dispersion creates a more natural looking flame.
+The gas dispersion creates a more natural-looking flame.
 Additionally, the high heat from the gas fire is far less likely to discolor your burner thanks to this incredible fire media!

 So what exactly is lava rock?
-Is it really derived from volcanic stone?
+Is it really derived from a volcanic stone?
 The answer is yes!
 Lava rock is formed from magma as it escapes and flows from a volcano.
-As lava cools and hardens, gas pockets are created in the surface.
+As lava cools and hardens, gas pockets are created on the surface.
 The resulting harvest is lightweight, porous rock!
 Lava rock is different from sedimentary stones such as shale, which has been formed by pressure squeezing it together over millions of years.
-The composition of lava rock makes it is more heat and fire resistant than materials like shale and river rock, which can expand, crack, and explode when under the duress of high temperatures.
+The composition of lava rock makes it is more heat and fire-resistant than materials like shale and river rock, which can expand, crack, and explode when under the duress of high temperatures.

 We carry an extensive line of this fire pit media for all kinds of outdoor fire features: